-The case of Dr Andrew Churchyard, a neurologist from Melbourne, highlights that many victims of abuse do not realise that what is happening to them isn’t normal.
+The case of Dr Andrew Churchyard, a neurologist from Melbourne, highlights that many survivors of abuse do not realise that what is happening to them isn’t normal.
 In most instances, former patients alleging sexual misconduct by the doctor have never told anyone about their interactions with him.

 In September 2015, the Royal Commission into Institutional Responses to Child Sexual Abuse recommended that the Australian Government establish a national redress scheme for survivors.
 In November 2016, the Turnbull Government confirmed their commitment to this recommendation with the announcement of a Commonwealth Redress Scheme.

 In the 2017/18 budget, the Turnbull government announced funding of $33.4 million to the Commonwealth Redress Scheme.
-The scheme, set to launch in mid-2018, offers victims counselling, apologies from the responsible organisation and financial compensation.
+The scheme, set to launch in mid-2018, offers counselling, apologies from the responsible organisation and financial compensation.

 “The Coalition’s commitment to deliver on a national scheme is a significant step towards helping survivors get their lives back on track,” says Partner, Bree Knoester.
 “The Victorian Government should also be applauded for their dedication to abuse survivors and their commitment to the implementation of a scheme to date.”

-If you or someone you know has been a victim of sexual abuse, it is important to speak to a doctor about what happened and seek legal advice.
+If you or someone you know has been a survivor of sexual abuse, it is important to speak to a doctor about what happened and seek legal advice.
 Abuse should also be reported to the police.

 Acting for many victims of abuse, Partner Bree Knoester guides her clients through the legal process with consistent and carefully considered advice.
 For a confidential discussion, you can contact Bree on her direct telephone number (03) 9321 9879.